Research program of the department

-The group was established in 2015, within the context of a DFG Heisenberg Professorship awarded to Tobias Donner.
-The group studies the neural dynamics underlying decisions in the human brain.
+This research group was established in 2015, within the context of a DFG Heisenberg Professorship awarded to Tobias Donner and became the Section "Computational Cognitive Neuroscience" in 2019.
+The section studies the neural dynamics underlying decisions in the human brain.
 Human decision-making is highly flexible and context-dependent.
 Even simple sensorimotor decisions result from a complex interplay between large numbers of neurons distributed across many different areas of the cerebral cortex.
 The flexibility of decision-making evident at the behavioral level suggests that the underlying cortical circuit dynamics can be remodelled “on the fly”, depending on the behavioral context.
 The modulatory neurotransmitter systems of the brainstem might play a key role in this flexible remodelling.
-To test this hypothesis, the group uses an integrative approach that combines psychophysical measurements and computational modeling of choice behavior, multimodal neuroimaging (fMRI, MEG), and pharmacological intervention.
+To test this hypothesis, the section uses an integrative approach that combines psychophysical measurements and computational modeling of choice behavior, multimodal neuroimaging (fMRI, MEG), and pharmacological intervention.

 Junior Research Group “Decision Neuroscience”